Tanvirmehedi/fhl-react/README.md

 ### Description

-[^note]: This Design is all about real-estate React Web-site call Fresh Home Limited.
+This Design is all about real-estate React Web-site call Fresh Home Limited.